Demolition Man (film)

 Demolition Man is a 1993 American science fiction action film directed by Marco Brambilla in his directorial debut.
-It stars Sylvester Stallone, Wesley Snipes, Sandra Bullock, and Nigel Hawthorne.
+It stars Sylvester Stallone, Wesley Snipes, Sandra Bullock and Nigel Hawthorne.
 Stallone plays John Spartan, a risk-taking police officer with a reputation for causing destruction while carrying out his work.
 After a failed attempt to rescue hostages from evil crime lord Simon Phoenix (Snipes), they are both sentenced to be cryogenically frozen in 1996.
 In 2032, Phoenix escapes and the authorities awaken Spartan to help capture him.
 The story makes allusions to many other works, including Aldous Huxley's 1932 dystopian novel Brave New World and H. G. Wells's The Sleeper Awakes.

 The film was released in the United States on October 8, 1993, to mixed reviews from critics.
 It earned $159 million worldwide, and was considered a successful film for Stallone.

 Plot

-In 1996, psychopathic criminal Simon Phoenix kidnaps a busload of hostages and takes refuge in an abandoned building.
-Los Angeles Police Department Sergeant John Spartan, nicknamed "The Demolition Man" for the large amounts of collateral damage he often causes in apprehending suspects, mounts an unauthorized assault to capture Phoenix.
+In 1996 Los Angeles, psychopathic criminal Simon Phoenix kidnaps a busload of passengers.
+Police officer John Spartan, nicknamed "The Demolition Man" for the collateral damage he often causes in apprehending suspects, mounts an unauthorized assault to capture Phoenix.
 When a thermal scan of the area reveals no trace of the hostages, he raids the building and confronts Phoenix, who sets off explosives to destroy everything.
-The hostages' corpses are found in the rubble, and Phoenix claims that Spartan knew about the hostages but attacked anyway.
-Both men are sentenced to lengthy terms in the city's "California Cryo-Penitentiary", in which convicts are cryogenically frozen and undergo subliminal rehabilitation techniques.
+The hostages' corpses are found in the rubble and Phoenix claims that Spartan knew about them but attacked anyway.
+Both men are sentenced to lengthy prison terms in the California Cryo-Penitentiary, in which convicts are cryogenically frozen and undergo subliminal rehabilitation techniques.

-In 2032, the city of San Angeles – a megalopolis formed from the merger of Los Angeles, San Diego, and Santa Barbara – is a seemingly peaceful utopia designed and run by Dr. Raymond Cocteau.
-Phoenix is thawed for a parole hearing but easily escapes by using advanced technological skills he did not have before.
-Phoenix makes his way into the city, where to his surprise, he can now easily hack into all modern computer networks.
-Several police officers arrive and interrupt his hacking using only a firm voice.
-Annoyed, Phoenix taunts and kills the officers with ease then walks away.
-The modern police watching everything from a control room, have never had to deal with such primitive violence, stand shocked and helpless.
+In 2032, the city of San Angeles – a megalopolis formed from the merger of Los Angeles, San Diego, and Santa Barbara after a massive earthquake – is a seemingly peaceful utopia, designed and run by Dr. Raymond Cocteau.
+Phoenix is thawed for a parole hearing but escapes using skills he did not have before.
+Discovering that he can hack into the city's computer networks, Phoenix taunts and easily overpowers several police officers who attempt to stop him, to the disbelief of officers watching remotely from their headquarters.

-Lieutenant Lenina Huxley, an idealistic San Angeles Police Department officer who is fascinated with 20th-century culture, learns about Spartan's career from a veteran officer, Zachary Lamb, who suggests that their best chance to stop Phoenix is by enlisting someone with the experience and mindset to anticipate his actions.
-Huxley persuades her superior, Chief George Earle, to parole Spartan and reinstate him.
+Lieutenant Lenina Huxley, an idealistic officer fascinated by 20th-century culture, learns about Spartan's career from veteran officer Zachary Lamb.
+He suggests that Spartan is their best chance to stop Phoenix, as someone with the experience and mindset to anticipate his actions.
+Huxley persuades her superior to parole and reinstate Spartan.
 Spartan finds life in San Angeles to be sterile and oppressive, since all types of behavior deemed immoral or unhealthy have been declared illegal.